reverse-squared/reverse-npm/packages/reverse-encoder/README.md

 generateID(); // -> "123456" Example ID from default generator.

-setIDGenerator(() => "Hello"); // All generated IDs will be "Hello",
+setIDGenerator(() => 'Hello'); // All generated IDs will be "Hello",
 // this will crash the application after
 // encoding two separate values.

 generateID(); // -> "Hello"
 ```